Best Time to Visit Malaysia: Weather By Month and Season

 October

-• Where to go: If we’re being honest, October’s not a great month to visit Malaysia.
+• Where to go: If we’re being honest, October is not a great month to visit Malaysia.
 It’s one of the wettest times of year in destinations like Kuala Lumpur, Penang, and Kota Kinabalu.
-Even east coast destinations like Kuala Terengganu and Kuantan start to witness worse conditions.
-If you simply must travel in October, wait until the end and stick to places like Penang and Langkawi whose fortunes will soon be on the rise.
+Even East Coast destinations like Kuala Terengganu and Kuantan start to witness worse conditions.
+If you simply must travel in October, wait until the end and stick to places like Penang and Langkawi, whose fortunes will soon be on the rise.

 City Avg.
 High Avg.
 Low Avg.
 Temp Precip.